DaveStrickland/AstroPhotography/README.md

 ## Command Line Functionality

-The command line python program `dksraw` will provide a simple method of quickly converting RAW files into useful images or FITS files without the user having to mess around with `dcraw`, `gimp`, `photoshop` or the equivalent.

-A series of python scripts, all beginning with the prefix `ap_`, will perform separate stages of traditional astronomical image data reduction given FITS files generated either by `dksraw` or obtained directly from some other sources (e.g. iTelescope, an archive, etc).
+A series of python scripts, all beginning with the prefix `ap_`, perform separate command-line driven stages of traditional astronomical image data reduction given FITS files generated either by `dksraw` or obtained directly from some other sources (e.g. iTelescope, an archive, etc).

+These scripts use python class and functions (typically with names starting in `Ap`) that provide the main functionality.
+These can be called by the user from within python or jupyter notebooks instead of using command line scripts.
+A set of jupyter notebooks provide example walk-throughs of some use cases, in particular processing calibrated FITS images from iTelescope.

+The command line python program `dksraw` provides a simple method of quickly converting RAW files into useful images or FITS files without the user having to mess around with `dcraw`, `gimp`, `photoshop` or the equivalent.

+### ap_ scripts

+A series of python classes for FITS data processing (with names beginning with Ap) can be used from the unix command line using scripts (names beginning with ap_).

+(To be described, but see [doc/iTelescope_processing.md](doc/iTelescope_processing.md) for a very high level summary of what is currently implemented.)

 ### dksraw